code-423n4/2022-09-artgobblers/README.md

 ## Contest Scope

-The scope of the contest includes all the contracts in the src directory, as well as all src contracts in lib/VRGDAs and lib/goo-issuance.
+The scope of the contest includes all the contracts in the src and script directories, as well as all src contracts in lib/VRGDAs and lib/goo-issuance.
 It also includes some contracts from lib/solmate.
 Specifically, the full list of contracts is as follows:

 File|blank|comment|code
 :-------|-------:|-------:|-------: